mart1d4/chat-app/README.md

 - [ ] User-created chat rooms
 - [ ] Chat bots and automations

+## Issues

+- [ ] Pressing enter not working trying to log in
+- [ ] Some menus not closing in the app
+- [ ] Issue with scrolling position when editing a message
+- [ ] Utilize SVG masks to get better status icons
+- [ ] User card rerendering on note change
+- [ ] User card note input not properly resized

 ## Acknowledgements
 This application is not meant to be a clone of Discord, but the UI design has been heavily inspired by Discord.
 A designer will be creating a custom design in the future.